 According to 88% of marketers, interactive content helps brands differentiate themselves.

 Content such as quizzes, polls, games, surveys, or virtual reality is memorable for users.
 It captures your target audience’s attention and conveys valuable information in a fun, entertaining way.

 Back to You

-The only constant in the SEO world is change.
-While it may feel like these changes are out of our control, so much is in our control — namely in how we react.
+The only constant in the SEO world is changing.
+While it may feel like these changes are out of our control, so much is in our control — namely, how we react.

 Start by watching trends and following the best practices in this article to help you navigate the changing landscape.